michodgs25/1-health/README.md

 ### Testing - iiii.
 Is it mobile friendly?
 Yes according to Google Test Tool: https://search.google.com/test/mobile-friendly?id=YCYiLZmaYPTNkRVsAGS0DA

+### Testing iiiii.
+Site was tested in safari, firefox and chrome.
+Site works as intended.

 ## Testing the site on different screen sizes:

 The site is compatible with laptop and tablet screens, improvements to be made to mobile screen devices, used developer tools and the site is compatible with.